objcopy(1) — Linux manual page

 The recognized names are alloc, contents, load, noload,

-readonly, code, data, rom, exclude, share, and debug.
-You
+readonly, code, data, rom, exclude, share, debug, and large.

-can set the contents flag for a section which does not have
+You can set the contents flag for a section which does not

-contents, but it is not meaningful to clear the contents flag
+have contents, but it is not meaningful to clear the contents

 section instead.
 Not all flags are meaningful for all object